DeByeUSerSYstem/QDots-sizer/README.md

 In order to run the program, you need to have installed:

  * Python (version 3.8 or higher) and pip (version 19.0 or higher) – limits imposed by TensorFlow installation
- * some python modules: numpy, pandas, matplotlib, scikit-learn
+ * Python modules: numpy, pandas, matplotlib, scikit-learn
  * TensorFlow: version 2.11.0 or higher (as backing for the Keras module) (\*)

 If needed, the modules named in the last two points can be installed via `python -m pip install -U module_name`